NStrijbosch/hub-module-notes/docs/hub2hub.md

 *  callback function: this function will be executed if a request is received from the root.
 The parameters of this function are the message and state.
 The callback can return a message to the parent

 !!! note
-    It is important to keep the execution time of the The response to the root parent will be send after completion of the callback.
+    It is important to keep the execution time of the on_request function as short as possible.
+The response message to the root parent will be send after completion of the callback.
 Hence, during the execution of this method no other messages can be send in the BLE network.

 __Sample code:__